 Let’s talk about sleep.
 Sleep deprivation increases the hormone cortisol and suppresses the body’s immune function.
 Each time you close your eyes to sleep, the body starts to heal from all the environmental threats incurred during the day.
 Thus a good night of sleep, provides your body a better opportunity of achieving maximum health.
 Aim for seven to eight hours of sleep on a regular basis.

 Avoid staying up too late.
 With each interruption in your sleep pattern comes a decrease in your body’s ability to respond to the intruders it needs to fight off to stay healthy.
 Chronic sleep deprivation and disruption of the sleep-wake cycle cause an activation of the inflammatory immune response.
 Lack of sleep decreases the activity of T-cells (a crucial type of immune cell) and weakens our immune response to viruses.

 Exercise = Better sleep ➡ better sleep = less exhaustion ➡ less exhaustion = better temper = less yelling = happier kids and family.
 You get the picture right.
 Sleep and exercise go hand in hand – find some time to do both and your body will thank you.

 We know that when we take care of ourselves through diet and exercise that our body systems receive what they need to take better care of us.
 Unfortunately, the opposite is also true: when we don’t eat well and we don’t get enough sleep and exercise, we limit our body’s capacity to function.
-It is a never-ending cycle, especially when it comes to our immune systems.
+It’s a vicious cycle, especially when it comes to our immune system.
 The good news for us lies in an additional option—essential oils.
 Yes essential oils can help play a role in boosting and supporting your immune system.